grannycart/by-sound-alone_source/manuscript/1_Chapter.md

 The navigation station sat on top of a stack of flat files containing charts that were not of immediate use.
 Behind the flat files, rolls of more commonly-used charts were stacked between upright stakes.
 With the white lights on, the charts showed their age, yellowed and flaking at the edges.

-Hemi had marked the _Prospect's_ current position on a glass sheet laying over the chart that showed the region of the ocean they were moving through.
+Hemi had marked the _Prospect_'s current position on a glass sheet laying over the chart that showed the region of the ocean they were moving through.
 The black smudges of grease pencil trailed up away from the shoreline they had left days before.
 They were in the middle of the ocean.
 It was a wasteland, far from any continental shelf or island that they could make it to on battery power alone, while slowly sinking.

 She pulled down a magnifier that hung from the ceiling by a retractable line.
 She looked closely at the grease markings on the chart, and the depth markings around them.
 "Hemi... come down here."